ad-freiburg/octi-eval/README.md

 This repo contains test line graphs for several test network.
 The Makefile is intended to evaluate octi on all of these datasets, using various methods, and write the results into .tex tables.
 It also produces PDF versions of these tables for debugging and quick checking.

+It also comes with a web app for inspecting the maps.
+An instance of this web app is running at [https://octi.cs.uni-freiburg.de](https://octi.cs.uni-freiburg.de).

 **IMPORTANT:** To evaluate the ILPs against the `gurobi` solver, a gurobi license file must be present on your system at the location specified in the environment variable `GRB_LICENSE_FILE`.
 If you use the Docker container (see below), the file must be placed at `/output/gurobi.lic`.

 ## Usage